sagemath/trac_to_gh/Issue 4972.md

 # Issue 4972: matrix setitem should deal with slicing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4972

 Original creator: jason